Perspective | Shaun White’s legacy is the next generation that just flew past him

 It’s often considered the depressing part of a star athlete’s journey, this sort of tranquil ending.
 But if you take away the fixation on heroism — one of the biggest problems with sports — then you’re free to abandon the legacy guardianship and see a competitor content to know he exhausted his athletic gifts.
 He gave all anyone can give: everything.
 There’s no shame in finality.

 In the men’s halfpipe, now there is better than White’s best.
 Whoa, there is better.
-White has spent half his life pushing the sport forward, with his signature Double McTwist 1260 and double cork 1440s and a bunch of cool appetizer tricks creating a show that’s probably best described using curse words.
+White has spent half his life pushing the sport forward, with his signature Double McTwist 1260 and double-cork 1440s and a bunch of cool appetizer tricks creating a show that’s probably best described using curse words.
 Now everyone sees a future that once seemed like only White could visualize, and the flying standard-bearer is on the ground and looking at younger snowboarders doing things he can’t ask of his body.

 Such progress is the epitome of legacy.
 Legacy is not success stashed in a vault to make someone unforgettable and untouchable.
 It’s the greatness passed down that gives a star a ticket to eternity.
 On Friday, White watched Japan’s Ayumu Hirano raise the standard after being pushed by Australian rival Scotty James.
 Those were the same men who, four years ago, challenged White at the PyeongChang Games and turned that halfpipe final into a competitive spectacle.

-To win gold, Hirano had to land the first frontside triple cork 1440s — four complete rotations and three off-axis flips and who knows what else because it happens so fast — in Olympic history.
+To win gold, Hirano had to land the first frontside triple-cork 1440s — four complete rotations and three off-axis flips and who knows what else because it happens so fast — in Olympic history.
 He had to receive a 96.0 score on the final run of the event.

 Hirano, who is 12 years younger than White, had won two Olympic halfpipe silver medals as a teenager.
-Now, as the sole proprietor of the triple cork 1440, he has a trick that no one else has mastered.
+Now, as the sole proprietor of the triple-cork 1440, he has a trick that no one else has mastered.
 James, who won bronze four years ago, climbed a spot this time.
 Swiss snowboarder Jan Scherrer took bronze, with a score slightly higher than White’s 85.0.

 None of the medalists is older than 27.
-Hirano, who is 23, was born nine months after halfpipe debuted at the 1998 Nagano Games.
+Hirano, 23, was born nine months after halfpipe debuted at the 1998 Nagano Games.
 They grew up aspiring to be on White’s level.
 White leaves appreciating how good they have become.
 The sport has changed so quickly that his stunning gold medal performance in 2018 wouldn’t have been strong enough to compete for gold or silver Friday.
 At best, he would have been hoping for bronze.

 It doesn’t make him a has-been who should have called it quits after PyeongChang.
 He’s the man who created the pulley, and the next generation is using his creation to build a more efficient way to go higher.
 Sometimes, that’s the best way to say goodbye, when it’s clear your work is done.